 My name is Kathlyn Laraway, and I have been practicing law in Colorado since 2010.
-I have represented clients in Dissolution Procedings, Child Custody Matters, Child Support Matters, Paternity Cases, as well as criminal defense, traffic, landlord tenant law, workers' compensation, and insurance defense.
+I have represented clients in Dissolution Procedings, Child Custody Matters, Child Support Matters, Paternity Cases, as well as criminal defense, traffic, landlord tenant law, workers' compensation, and insurance defense cases.

 While I do not originally hail from beautiful Colorado, I certainly have come to enjoy it's many wonderful places and people.
 In my free time I coach Mock Trial at George Washington High School, which is very rewarding, and a wonderful way to give back to the community.
-I am also the Vice President of Ruff, Inc., which is a non-profit Flyball Club dedicated to support rescue organizations both financially and by performing volunteer work.
-If you have never heard of flyball, I am sure you are not alone.
-Flyball is an activity for dogs and their owners to compete in a relay-type race against other dogs for points.
-Flyball is non-stop fun, and I would encourage anyone with a dog to look into it, especially if their dog has an affinity for tennis balls or fetch!
+I am also the Vice President of Ruff, Inc., which is a non-profit Flyball Dog Club dedicated to support dog rescue organizations both financially and by performing volunteer work.

 Upon moving to Colorado, I took up snowboarding and golf.
 However at this time, I can not claim any expertise in either area.
 I usually spend most of my time on a mountain trying not to fall down (or trying to get back up), and most of my time on the golf course trying to find my ball in the rough.
 I have learned to golf with neon colored balls as a result.